SatvikMalla/Python_Projects/README.md

 # Python Projects

-Located here are all the Python Projects i have created using JupyterLab which includes:
+Located here are all the Python Projects i have created using Jupyter Notebook which includes:

 1. Automated File Sorter in File Explorer
 2. BMI Calculator